 Comfortable and diverse.

 In the perimeter of Prättigau Tourism, the Fanas-Eggli cable car offers a year-round transport option.
-Grüsch-Danusa takes guests to Berghaus Schwänzelegg in July and August (closed summer 2022).
-The Älplibahn Malans and the Madrisa, Gotschna and Parsenn mountain railroads (Davos Klosters destination) are also of interest for hikes in Prättigau.
+Grüsch-Danusa takes guests to Berghaus Schwänzelegg in July and August and in winter to the slopes.
+The Älplibahn Malans and the Madrisa, Gotschna and Parsenn mountain railroads (Davos Klosters destination) are also of interest for hikes in the Praettigau.

 The company SBM-Events AG carries out group transportation with minibuses throughout the valley.
 Mountain bikes can also be transported.
 Inquiries for group bookings directly at SBM-Events, phone +41 81 328 18 29, sbm-events.ch.